COSC3020/augmenting-paths-m-blaze-ai/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Runtime:
+number of vertices (nodes) = V number of edges (connections) = E

+Since each node is visited once and each edge is considered at most once to find the shortest path, the worst case runtime is $\Theta$(V + E).